Presentation Problems – The Demo Trap

 Before changing the screen, ask a question

-- Do you see how what I showed you solves the pain
+- Do you see how what I showed you solve the pain

 - Realtors – come home and smell the cookies, drink a glass of wine with the sun setting